Hossam-eddin/Smart-Methods/Usin SLAM approach--Pathing and Mapping/readme.md

 ```
 ![](Mapping/5.PNG)

-### now go back to run the command again and you should have the map saved in your HOME files directory:
+### now go back to run the command again and you should have the map saved in your HOME files directory in PGM and yaml Estentions:
 ![](Mapping/6.PNG)